jetbrains-academy/javascript-course/Operators/Weak and strict equal/task.md

 ```

 You might think it's easy to get confused by comparisons, and you'd be absolutely right!
-Therefore, in any unclear situation, you can refer to [this table](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Equality_comparisons_and_sameness#comparing_equality_methods) from the official documentation.
+Therefore, in any unclear situation, you can refer to [this table](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Equality_comparisons_and_sameness#comparing_equality_methods) from the up-to-date documentation.

 ### Task
 You are given a program with blanks.
 Fill in the blanks so that the program displays only `true`, using only the following set of possible values.